mauipipe/dreamB/README.md

   A full dump to visualize a working project can be found in data/dump/dreambeach.sql on the project root Import it using the preferred method (phpMyAdmin,console)

+# Run Test
+  To run test with Behat from the project root: php bin/behat API
+  To run test with phpspec from the project root: php bin/phpspec run